An Imitation from Observation Approach to Transfer Learning with Dynamics Mismatch: Experimental Details

-In Section \ref{sec:sim_ground}, we show results which validate our hypothesis that \garat{} learns an action transformation policy which grounds the simulator better than \gat{}.
+In Section \ref{sec:sim_ground}, we show results which validate our hypothesis that \garat{} learns an action transformation policy which grounds the source environment better than \gat{}.
 Here we detail our experiments for Figure \ref{fig:trans_error}.

-In Figure \ref{fig:persteptransitionerrors}, we plot the average error in transitions in simulators grounded with \garat{} and \gat{} with different amounts of ``real'' data, collected by deploying $\pi$ in the ``real'' environment.
-The per step transition error is calculated by resetting the simulator state to states seen in the ``real'' environment, taking the same action, and then measuring the error in the $\mathtt{L2}$-norm with respect to ``real'' environment transitions.
-Figure \ref{fig:persteptransitionerrors} shows that with a single trajectory from the ``real'' environment, \textsc{garat} learns an action transformation that has similar average error in transitions compared to \textsc{gat} with $100$ trajectories of ``real'' environment data to learn from.
+In Figure \ref{fig:persteptransitionerrors}, we plot the average error in transitions in source environments grounded with \garat{} and \gat{} with different amounts of target environment data, collected by deploying $\pi$ in the target environment.
+The per step transition error is calculated by resetting the source environment state to states seen in the target environment, taking the same action, and then measuring the error in the $\mathtt{L2}$-norm with respect to target environment transitions.
+Figure \ref{fig:persteptransitionerrors} shows that with a single trajectory from the target environment, \textsc{garat} learns an action transformation that has similar average error in transitions compared to \textsc{gat} with $100$ trajectories of target environment data to learn from.

 In Figure \ref{fig:trajs}, we compare \garat{} and \gat{} more qualitatively.
-We deploy the agent policy $\pi$ from the same start state in the ``real'' environment, the simulator, \gat{}-grounded simulator, and \garat{}-grounded simulator.
+We deploy the agent policy $\pi$ from the same start state in the target environment, the source environment, \gat{}-grounded source environment, and \garat{}-grounded source environment.
 Their resultant trajectories in one of the domain features (angular position of the pendulum) is plotted in Figure \ref{fig:trajs}.
-The trajectories in \garat{}-grounded simulator keeps close to the ``real'' environment, which neither the ungrounded simulator nor the \gat{}-grounded simulator manage.
-The trajectory in the \gat{}-grounded simulator can be seen close to the one in the ``real'' environment initially, but since it disregards the sequential nature of the problem, the compounding errors cause the episode to terminate prematurely.
+The trajectories in \garat{}-grounded source environment keeps close to the target environment, which neither the ungrounded source environment nor the \gat{}-grounded source environment manage.
+The trajectory in the \gat{}-grounded source environment can be seen close to the one in the target environment initially, but since it disregards the sequential nature of the problem, the compounding errors cause the episode to terminate prematurely.